-In this tutorial we will show you how to install Cockpit on your CentOS 8.
-For those of you who didn’t know, Cockpit is a free and open source server management software that makes us easy to administer our GNU/Linux servers via its beautiful web interface frontend.
+In this tutorial, we will show you how to install Cockpit on your CentOS 8.
+For those of you who didn’t know, Cockpit is a free and open-source server management software that makes us easy to administer our GNU/Linux servers via its beautiful web interface frontend.
 Using this application, anyone can easily administer multiple remote headless servers on the go.
-Don’t compare it with advanced server management tools like Webmin or anything, Cockpit is just a beginner friendly server management interface tool for managing the remote servers, not to manage the remote server’s applications.
+Don’t compare it with advanced server management tools like Webmin or anything, Cockpit is just a beginner-friendly server management interface tool for managing the remote servers, not managing the remote server’s applications.

 Install Cockpit on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Once installing Cockpit on your system, run the following command to enable and start cockpit service:

 Step 3.
 Configure Firewall for Cockpit.

 Allow Cockpit ports in OS firewall using the following command:

 The cockpit will be available on HTTP port 9090 by default.
 Open your favorite browser and navigate to